subsequence.intervals

 Arguments:

-- key: Root note name (
+- key: Scale root as a note name (

 SCALE_MODE_MAP(e.g."ionian","dorian","natural_minor","major_pentatonic").
 Useregister_scale()for custom scales. - low: Lowest MIDI note (inclusive).
 When